lukrycyfa/events-and-ticket-management/README.md

 ```bash
 $ dfx canister call be2us-64aaa-aaaaa-qaabq-cai makePayment '('eventId', 'ticketclassId')'
 ```
-- Returns payment information you will need the memo in the information for the next call. the `PAYMENT_RESERVATION_PERIOD` is 3 mins enough to complete the transaction.
+- Returns a payment object you will need the memo in the object for the next call. the `PAYMENT_RESERVATION_PERIOD` is 3 mins enough to complete the transaction.

 - Complete Payment And get a Ticket with acquired information.